Islandora/documentation/install/README.md

 The default Drupal login details are:
   - username: admin
   - password: islandora

+MySQL:
+  - username: root
+  - password: islandora

+The Fedora 4 REST API can be accessed at [http://localhost:8080/fcrepo/rest](http://localhost:8080/fcrepo/rest).
+It currently has authentication disabled.

 You can connect to the machine via ssh: `ssh -p 2222 vagrant@localhost`